astashov/squilder/README.md

 # Squilder

-A type-safe builder of SQL strings in Dart, heavingly inspired by [JOOQ](http://www.jooq.org/).
+A type-safe builder of SQL strings in Dart, heavily inspired by [JOOQ](http://www.jooq.org/).
 It's currently super pre-alpha (i.e. I just started), so a lot of things could be missed.
 Feel free to add them and send pull requests! :)